codecraftingtools/codecraftingtools.github.io/src/software.rst

 .. _chimps:

 Chimps
-  Component-based hierarchic message-passing system.
+  Concurrent hierarchic message-based programming system.
 Chimps is a framework for building software by implementing and connecting message-passing software components.
 It provides a standardized run-time environment for inter-component communication, scheduling,